Meet Our Faculty

 Cindy joined HighPointe in 2016.
 She has an Associate Degree in Early Childhood Education and worked 16 years for Douglas County School District (DCSD).
 She has 12 years of experience working directly with students with intellectual and developmental disabilities.
 She was a teacher for the DCSD Professional Development Team teaching adults and was a staff mentor for 8 years.
 Cindy is a mother of two daughters and has been married for 29 years.
 Last but not least, Cindy is a breast cancer survivor and supports other women in their journey.

-“I’ve been with HighPointe for two years now and have enjoyed stepping out of my box and teaching adults with disabilities instead of elementary age with disabilities.
+“I’ve been with HighPointe for three years now and have enjoyed stepping out of my box and teaching adults with disabilities instead of elementary age with disabilities.
 I have learned from them as much as they have learned for me.
 I went into the educational field because I wanted to make a difference in a child’s life.
 Now working with adults, I still feel that I am making a difference in a child’s life only they are grown-up now.
 I enjoy working with this population and see them grow and learn.
 I enjoyed being at HighPointe Academy and passing on my knowledge of life and job skills to my clients.
 I expect them to be open-minded and to try to step out of their box even though it may feel uncomfortable to them.
 Our classroom is a safe environment for the clients to be able to talk freely and open up with their teammates.”